Katharine Goodson: Early life and training

 Katharine Goodson was born in 1872, the second child of Charles and Sarah Goodson of Watford, England.
 She had two brothers, Arthur and Ernest, and a sister, Ethel.

 As a child Goodson was reputed to play the violin better than the piano and it was her then teacher, noting that 'she had a perfect piano hand', who said that she should focus on the piano 'rather than master neither'.

-At 12, having already made several appearances in the English provinces, she entered the Royal Academy of Music, studying under Oscar Beringer between 1886 and 1892.
+At 12, having already made several appearances in the English provinces, Goodson entered the Royal Academy of Music, studying under Oscar Beringer between 1886 and 1892.
 After an invitation to play for the renowned pianist Ignacy Jan Paderewski, she was introduced to his former teacher Theodor Leschetizky in Vienna, himself once a student of Beethoven's own friend and pupil, Carl Czerny.
-Goodson spent four years studying with Leschetizky and despite having previously lost out on a scholarship at the Royal Academy of Music, her performance of the Tschaikowsky Concerto halfway through her studies so impressed Leschestizky that he refused to take any payment for her final two years.
+Goodson spent four years studying with Leschetizky and despite having previously lost out on a scholarship at the Royal Academy of Music, her performance of the Tchaikowsky Concerto halfway through her studies so impressed Leschestizky that he refused to take any payment for her final two years.

 Early career

 On leaving Leschetizky in 1896, Goodson was introduced to the conductor and violinist Eugène Ysaÿe and played with him in Brussels.
 This forged a meeting with the American violinist Maud Powell, with whom she played numerous concerts, paving the way for engagements across Belgium, Germany and the South of France and rapidly establishing her presence in continental Europe.
 Goodson based herself in London through this period, debuting there in 1897, in Berlin in 1899 and in Vienna in 1900.
 Between 1902 and 1904 she toured extensively with the Czech violinist and composer Jan Kubelík.
 When her sister Ethel, who had stayed with her during much of her time in Vienna, went to Budapest to become the governess to the son of Count István Tisza, the Prime Minister of Hungary, Goodson went to stay with academic and parliamentarian Sir Martin Conway, (later 1st Baron Conway of Allington) and his wife Katrina, Lady Conway, at their London house.

 It was Leschetizky who again sought to further Goodson's career with an introduction to the conductor Artúr Nikisch.
-At the concert hall Gewandhaus, Leipzieg she played Schumann's 'Pappillona' and Grieg's 'A Minor'.
+At the concert hall Gewandhaus, Leipzig she played Schumann's 'Pappillons' and Grieg's Concerto in A minor.
 After the performance, Nikisch congratulated her: “I have known many artists during my life, and many soloists, but the true musicians I can count on the fingers of one hand, d'Albert, Ysäye, Paderewski, and to those you belong, Miss Goodson.”